-For better performance, your distributed database should work like a CDN
+For better performance, your database should work like a CDN

-For better performance, your distributed database should work like a CDN
+For better performance, your database should work like a CDN

 Dealing with distributed database performance issues?
-Let’s talk CDNs.
+Let’s talk about CDNs.

 Despite being geographically distributed, CDN replication is relatively straightforward: they simply distribute a file to more and more servers.
-Because the data changes infrequently (or never), life is easy.
+User requests can be served by the server that’s closest to them geographically, which improves the user experience by reducing latency.

-For distributed databases, though, it’s been another story.
-Because managing state across a set of machines is a hard problem to solve, they typically make unattractive trade-offs when distributed far and wide.
 Businesses have often been unwilling to accept these compromises (and rightfully so), causing them to shy away from and write off multi-region deployments.
-But not without paying a price.
+But this approach has its own price.

-While siloing data in a single region makes things easier, the strategy actually impinges on the two things you need from your database’s performance: speed and availability.
+While siloing data in a single region can make things easier from a development and ops perspective, this strategy actually limits two things that most companies really want from their databases: speed and availability.

-In 2020, computers are still bound by physics, and cannot compete with the speed of light.
-Being farther away from a service means it takes longer to communicate with it.
+In 2023, computers are still bound by physics, and cannot compete with the speed of light.
+A user who is farther away from a service will experience higher latencies when communicating with it.
 This is the fundamental reason we use content delivery networks and stateless services wherever we can.
 However, even with a razor-thin time-to-first-byte, an application’s user experience can still falter if it has to communicate with a database thousands of miles away.

 This problem is compounded by the fact that latencies quickly become cumulative.
 If your SLAs allow for a 300ms round trip between an app and a database, that’s great––but if the app needs to make multiple requests that cannot be run in parallel, it pays that 300ms latency for each request.
 Even if that math doesn’t dominate your application’s response times, you should account for customers who aren’t near fiber connections or who live across an ocean: that 300ms could easily be 3000ms and requests could become agonizingly slow.